titaofdata/Kybi-Impact2050-Smarter-Cities/README.md

 8. **Availability of CCTV (security) around the area**
 9. **Land use** (residential or economic zones)

-Kybi uses a combination of  machine learning to generate
+Kybi uses a combination of crowdsourcing and machine learning to generate safety scores of bikeways.

 Our vision is to become the acknowledged data provider of data for safe bikeways and cycling urban mobility.